What Is Inherited Family Trauma?

 This perspective does not replace therapy, trauma treatment, psychological care, or medical support.

-It offers a systemic understanding of how unresolved family experiences may continue shaping later generations.
+It offers a systemic understanding of how trauma, belonging, interruption, family roles, and unconscious loyalty may continue influencing emotional life and relationships across generations.

 Explore Further